TH3R34LD34DC0D3/EKGovernments/README.md

 Dwemer will be getting a spinoff mod focusing on more than just a Dwemer Government, a remake and overhaul of Mr. Samuel Streamers Dwemer Contingency, with full permissions.
 And of course, a ton of credit goes to Mr. Samuel Streamer for making most of the content for said mod, with me changing a few things to make it more in line with the original vision of Elder Kings.
 More to be revealed as the mod develops.

 **:
-Pirates will be getting their own government, but to avoid any conflicts and or problems with this mod, as it is still very much a rough plan with a few ideas in mind.
+Pirates will be getting their own government, but to avoid any conflicts and or problems with this mod, as it is still very much a rough plan with a few ideas in mind, it will be a seperate mod.
 More to be revealed as the mod develops.

 ***:
-Nords/Atmorans/Skaal will be getting a new government, sort of.
-It will really be a Dragon Cult expansion as a whole, with reworking of the religion, and an addition of a new government though it is still very much a rough plan with a few ideas in mind.
+Nords/Atmorans/Skaal will be getting content, but specifically for Dragon Cult followers.
+Due to the larger nature of changes planned, and to not conflict with this mod, it too will be a seperate mod.
 More to be revealed as the mod develops.